Aronnax9000/Vega816/README.md

 DMA_1_A  = DMA_0_B
 ```
 This cross mapping, which takes place in the connector wiring of the DMA Controller board, means that two identically configured units may be connected as CPU A or CPU B, provided that their DMA buffer modules are connected with the sense of DMA 0 and DMA 1 reversed.

+The "home" channel for a CPU is the DMA channel containing that CPU's Bank Zero.

+Here are the possible scenarios for DMA arbitration:

+1. Both CPUs are asserting valid address, each against their own home DMA channels.
+CPU A is using DMA 0, and CPU B is using DMA 1.
+2. Both CPUs are asserting valid address, against the opposite CPU's home DMA channel.
+CPU A is asserting against DMA 1, and CPU B is asserting against DMA 0.
+3. Both CPUs are asserting valid address against the same DMA channel.
+CPU A is asserting against DMA 0, and so is CPU B.
+4. Both CPUs are asserting valid address against the same DMA channel.
+CPU A is asserting against DMA 1, and so is CPU B.

 The DMA controller monitors the VA (Valid Address) from one or two CPUs, as well as an additional input, DMA_REQB.
 If one CPU asserts DMA_REQB, the controller checks the VA line from the opposite CPU.
 If it is not active, the controller asserts DMA